-Respect Forum promotes collaboration through networking and knowledge sharing to improve mental health services and reduce homelessness for our men and women in uniformed service who run to danger.
-Headquartered in Montreal, by-invitation-only Respect Forum meetings have been held semi-annually in this city since the fall of 2016, expanding to six other cities in 2018.
-With support from Veterans Affairs Canada’s Veteran and Family Well-Being Fund, meetings were held in 19 cities across Canada in March and April of 2019 and 22 meetings were held in October 2019.
-In 2020, 22 meetings were held online Canada-wide in the spring and 23 online meetings were held in the fall.
+Respect Forum promotes collaboration through networking and knowledge sharing to improve mental health services and reduce homelessness for Canadians in uniformed service who run to danger.
+By-invitation-only Respect Forum meetings have been held semi-annually since the fall of 2016.
+With support from Veterans Affairs Canada’s Veteran and Family Well-Being Fund the Respect Forum held 24 online meetings in the spring of 2021 across Canada, bringing together over 350 participants and 180 diverse organizations.

-In its fight against such phenomena as PTSD and homelessness, Respect Forum meetings are designed to promote collaborative approaches to service delivery, knowledge sharing and knowledge development.
+In its fight against such phenomena as PTS and homelessness, Respect Forum meetings are designed to promote collaborative approaches to service delivery, knowledge sharing and knowledge development.

 There is no membership in Respect Forum and all participants are the guests of the organizers.
 Each meeting requires an invitation.